SpinlockLabs/github.dart/test/integration/README.md

 To run these tests a GitHub repository and OAuth token will need to be defined in the `config/config.dart` file.

-As these tests make modifications it is highly recommended that a dedicated test account is used.
+**Warning:** The test will delete and recreate the specified repository to start with a clean repo.
+It is highly recommended that a dedicated test account is used!